 This is the visibility crisis that Russell describes: do companies really know how much they’re investing in AI right now?

 When usage data is delayed, aggregated, or difficult to attribute by team or function, finance teams lose the ability to connect behavior to cost.
 Without that connection, forecasting becomes guesswork.
-And that's where the AI Tax truly lives - not in the price increase you negotiate, but in the consumption you can't see coming and track properly.
+And this part of the AI Tax - the consumption you can't see coming and track properly - is what stumbles teams.

 Entropy and Why Things Get Messier, Not Cleaner